Fascinating Facts About St. Patrick’s Day

-Another reason is that the Irish tricksters –leprechauns– can’t see you if you’re wearing green.
+Another reason is that the Irish tricksters, leprechauns, can’t see you if you’re wearing green.
 If you’re not wearing green they can see you and they’ll pinch you.
 A more plausible explanation is that St. Patrick used the three leaves on a shamrock to explain the Holy Trinity so people started wearing green shamrocks.

 Here’s a little known fact about the leprechauns: they’re protected by European law to prevent extinction.
 The leprechaun is on a list of items in an area near Carlingford, Ireland designated to preserve the community’s heritage, culture and folklore.
 It is on a site where a leprechaun was allegedly spotted in 1989.

 There are a couple of explanations for how corned beef replaced bacon: some say in the early 20th century Irish laborers were lured to bars that offered a free meal of corned beef and cabbage.
 Others say early Irish immigrants were drawn to their Jewish comrades’ corned beef because it was comparable to the back bacon they were accustomed to.

 The first record of St. Patrick’s Day parade was in 1762 when a group of Irish men marched to a tavern in lower Manhattan in New York City.
 Today it’s the biggest St. Patrick’s Day parade; it attracts more than two million spectators every year.

 St. Patrick’s Day falls during Lent, the six week period before Easter in which people of Christian denominations give up indulgences.
-St. Patrick’s Day in Ireland is used as a break from the fast in which people can partake in excesses like drinking alcohol or eating chocolate; however, until the 1970s, by law pubs in Ireland were closed for the holiday.
+St. Patrick’s Day in Ireland is used as a break from the fast in which people can partake in excesses like drinking alcohol or eating chocolate; however, until the 1970’s, pubs in Ireland were closed for the holiday.